Etiology of Scabies

 Nodular scabies is more common among infants and young children and may be due to hypersensitivity to retained organisms; nodules are usually erythematous, 5 to 6 mm, and involve the groin, genitals, axillary folds, and buttocks.
 Nodules are hypersensitivity reactions and may persist for months after eradication of mites.

 Bullous scabies occurs more commonly among children.
-When it occurs in older people, it can mimic bullous pemphigoid Bullous Pemphigoid Bullous pemphigoid is a chronic autoimmune skin disorder resulting in generalized, pruritic, bullous lesions in older patients.
+When it occurs in older adults, it can mimic bullous pemphigoid Bullous Pemphigoid Bullous pemphigoid is a chronic autoimmune skin disorder resulting in generalized, pruritic, bullous lesions in older adults.
 Mucous membrane involvement is rare.
 Diagnosis is by skin biopsy... read more , resulting in a delay in diagnosis.

 Scalp scabies occurs in infants and immunocompromised people and can mimic dermatitis, particularly atopic dermatitis Atopic Dermatitis (Eczema) Atopic dermatitis is a chronic relapsing inflammatory skin disorder with a complex pathogenesis involving genetic susceptibility, immunologic and epidermal barrier dysfunction, and environmental... read more or seborrheic dermatitis Seborrheic Dermatitis Seborrheic dermatitis is a common inflammatory condition of skin regions with a high density of sebaceous glands (eg, face, scalp, sternum).
 The cause is unknown, but species of Malassezia... read more .

-Scabies incognito is a widespread atypical form in patients who use topical corticosteroids.
+Scabies incognito looks like a widespread eczema and occurs in patients who use topical corticosteroids.

 Diagnosis of Scabies